Best Shopify Fonts and Font Combinations

 • Suggested Shopify font pairings: Proxima Nova, Ubuntu, Georgia, Roboto/Roboto Slab/Roboto Condensed

-Lato was created by a Polish designer and is meant to be soft and pleasant on the eye, easy to read.
-After all, “lato” means “summer” in Polish.
+Lato was created by a Polish designer and is meant to be a font that’s very easy to read.
+Its intentional softness also makes sense knowing that “lato” means “summer” in Polish.

 The success of this font is unmatched.
-It was released back in 2015 and as early as 2018 it was among top three most served fonts in Google Fonts.
+It was released in 2015, and as early as 2018 it was among the top three most popular fonts in Google Fonts.

 Check out Bodega’s product description using Lato to see what the hype is all about: